jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

 * We've specified multiple times at which to dump power spectra in ``output_times``.
-Note that we use the parameter ``a_begin`` (creating a power spectrum of the initial conditions), the value of which isn't set before further down.
-Generally, the order of variable definitions inside parameter files is of no importance.
+Note that we use the parameter ``a_begin`` (creating a power spectrum of the initial conditions), the value of which is set further down.
+Generally, the order of variable definitions --- even when one depends on another --- is of no importance inside parameter files.

 * The simulation takes place in a cubic box, the side length of which is set by ``boxsize``.
 In the parameter specification above, we've let ``boxsize``